gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classIdentityInterpolationBuilder.md

-This is only used with BoundCond::HERMITE boundary conditions.
+This is only used with SplineBuilderClosure::HERMITE boundary conditions.